 What special risks does COVID present to people with heart disease or related conditions?

 Patients with heart disease are at higher risk of getting really sick from the virus, to the point where they may require hospitalization or intensive care.
-By "heart disease," I mean common conditions such as high blood pressure, congestive heart failure (an inability of the heart to adequately pump blood), and coronary artery disease (or plaque buildup in the walls of the blood vessels).
+"Heart disease" includes common conditions such as high blood pressure, congestive heart failure (an inability of the heart to adequately pump blood), and coronary artery disease (or plaque buildup in the walls of the blood vessels).

 What special precautions should heart patients take to prevent infection?

-I tell all of the patients I see in my cardiology clinic to always wear a mask when leaving the house, to avoid large gatherings and to maintain social distancing, and to wash their hands frequently.
+Always wear a mask when leaving the house, avoid large gatherings, maintain social distancing and wash your hands frequently.

 Should heart patients get the COVID vaccine?